VQ Probe v2.2 User Guide

 Once VQ Probe is launched, it has an empty project by default.
 You may open a project saved before, or, you can set up the project for your needs from scratch.
 To do so, start by adding source files.

 NOTE: VQ Probe also provides a sample project.
 Go to File > Samples to find it.

 Add Source Files

 By source files we assume video files that are used in analysis and metrics calculation, as well as any other operations within VQ Probe.
 These could be uncompressed files as well as encoded files.

 Source files can be added to the current project in several ways:

-- By pressing the "+" button on the Source Files panel of Project View.
-The standard system "Open Files" dialog will be opened.
+- By pressing the + button on the Files tab of Project View.
+The standard “Open Files” system dialog will be opened.
 Select one or more files and press the Open button.
-Selected files will be analyzed then.
-If the files are valid and supported by VQ Probe, they will be added to the list of files.
-Otherwise, a message box with an error description will appear.

 Now, when files are successfully opened, their information is displayed on the screen: codec, profile and level, resolution, pixel format, bitrate, framerate (the default value is 25), and frame count.

 Use checkboxes from the Left, Right, or Ref columns to set the appropriate file to be displayed as the left, the right, or the reference file, respectively, on Playback View: